-The plan is designed to meet the needs of a wide range of employers, large and small and be applicable to all industrial areas of activity that rely on high quality multi-positional welding, for example in sectors such as: power generation, oil and gas, marine, transport, nuclear, processing, aerospace, pharmaceuticals, construction and many more.
-Multi-positional welders are required in the manufacture of pressure containment equipment, pressure pipework, offshore jackets, submarines, military vehicles and equipment, aero engine components, etc. In these sectors, welders are required to work with a range of welding processes, with different metals, and to the levels of quality and inspection required in safety critical applications.
-The finished welds are often subjected to rigorous inspection and testing.
+The plan is designed to meet the needs of a wide range of employers, large and small and be applicable to all industrial area of activity that rely on high quality general welding, for example in sectors such as: automotive, marine, transport, general fabrication, construction and many more.
+General welders produce items like components for cars; ships; rail vehicles; simple metallic containers; and steelwork for bridges, buildings and gantries.
+In these sectors welders are required to produce joints that satisfy basic quality standards.